CDJellen/otbench/otb/data/usna_cn2_lg/README.md

 ### Summary

-Scintillometer, meterological, and oceanographic data from the United States Naval Academy between 2020 and July 2022.
-The dataset includes Cn2 as measured by a ScinTec BLS450 Scintillometer, meterological data from a co-located Davis Vantage Pro2 weather station, and oceanographic data from a nearby National Data Buoy Center buoy (TPLM2).
+Scintillometer, meteorological, and oceanographic data from the United States Naval Academy between 2020 and July 2022.
+The dataset includes Cn2 as measured by a ScinTec BLS450 Scintillometer, meteorological data from a co-located Davis Vantage Pro2 weather station, and oceanographic data from a nearby National Data Buoy Center buoy (TPLM2).

 ### Versions